Penukal Abab Lematang Ilir Regency: Administrative districts

-Notes: (a) the four kelurahan forming Talang Ubi town (Talang Ubi Barat, Talang Ubi Selatan, Talang Ubi Timur and Talang Ubi Utara) together had a population of 36,011 at the mid-2023 official estimates.
-The other two kelurahan are Handayani Mulya and Pasar Bhayangkara, situated immediately to the southeast and southwest respectively of the town. (b) of which 6 are urban kelurahan and 14 are rural desa.
+Notes: (a) the four kelurahan forming Talang Ubi town (Talang Ubi Barat, Talang Ubi Selatan, Talang Ubi Timur and Talang Ubi Utara) together had a population of 36,693 at the mid-2024 official estimates.
+The other two kelurahan are Handayani Mulya (8,767 in 2024) and Pasar Bhayangkara (6,270), situated immediately to the southeast and southwest respectively of the town, to give a total kelurahan population of 51,730.

+(b) of which 6 are urban kelurahan and 14 are rural desa.

 (c) 17 villages within the district share the postcode of 31214 (including Talang Ubi Utara, Handayani Mulya and Pasar Bhayangkara); the others are Talang Ubi Barat (with postcode of 31211), Talang Ubi Selatan (with postcode of 31212) and Talang Ubi Timur (with postcode of 31213).